 - fresh thyme

-- Alternate layers of rows of cheese and tomatoes.
+- Alternate rows of cheese and tomatoes.
 Rows should get smaller as you move up the platter.
-In between each row of cheese and tomatoes add a layer of herbs.
+In between each row of cheese and tomatoes, add a layer of herbs.

-- Use a chunk of cheese at the bottom for a trunk.
+- Use a cube of cheese at the bottom for a trunk.
 I also freehand cut a star shape out of one piece of cheese.